Heparin Use During Pregnancy

 Monitoring for these is part of your clinic visit, but the more serious side effects are almost never seen with LMWH use in pregnancy.

-The LMWH comes from pharmacy in preloaded syringes which should be stored out of direct sunlight but do not need to be refrigerated.
+The LMWH comes in preloaded syringes.
+These should be stored out of direct sunlight but do not need to be refrigerated.

 - A sharps bin – to dispose of the used needle and syringe.